iamvalenciia/AdventCrack-2024/README.md

 - **Vitest** - A testing framework used for unit testing and Test-Driven Development (TDD).
 - **Node.js** - The runtime environment where the code is executed.

-# Installation and Usage

-- npm install -D
-- npm run dev
-- Press Enter to execute the solution and see the result.

 # Useful Websites

 - [Advent of Code 2024](https://adventofcode.com/)
 - [Vitest Documentation](https://vitest.dev/)
 - [Node.js Official Website](https://nodejs.org/)

+# Future Work

+- The second part of the puzzle remains to be completed